Character varieties of a transitioning Coxeter 4-orbifold

 (This is seen immediately using Remark \ref{rmk:action of isometry group}.)

 \item On the Anti-de Sitter side, the path $\rho_t$ has been exhibited in \cite{transition_4-manifold} for $t\in (-1,0)$.
 Again, the path is extended here for positive times by conjugation by $r$.

 \item Both these paths occur as the holonomy representations of a deformation of hyperbolic and Anti-de Sitter cone-orbifold structures.
 The purpose of our previous work \cite{transition_4-manifold} was to describe the geometric transition from hyperbolic ($t>0$) to Anti-de Sitter ($t<0$) structures.
-Since here we are interested in the $\Isom(\Hyp^4)$- and $\Isom(\AdS^4)$-chatacter varieties on their own, we found more useful to treat the two paths $\rho_t$ separately, and extend each of them by orientation-reversing conjugation also for negative (resp. positive) times. \end{enumerate}
+Since here we are interested in the $\Isom(\Hyp^4)$- and $\Isom(\AdS^4)$-chatacter varieties on their own, we found more useful to treat the two paths $\rho_t$ separately, and extend each of them by conjugation with the orientation-reversing transformation $r$ also for negative (resp. positive) times. \end{enumerate}